 The 18 questions in this survey were adapted from a short monograph by Keetjie Ramo entitled Assessing the Faculty's Role in Shared Governance: Implications of AAUP Standards (1998).
 The survey instrument has undergone several revisions and modifications since its inception in 2014.
 Currently, the questions consist of a five point Likert scale followed by a section for comments.
 This provides both quantitative and qualitative data.
 The survey is completed by the Senate Chairs or their equivalent position within the governance structure.
 It covers the previous calendar year, in this case 2016.
 The survey is distributed to the Senate Chairs in October.
 They are due March 10th or the week before spring break.
 This allows time for the Chair of CUSF to complete the analysis and submit it to the Chancellor prior to his April review of the Presidents.
 This year 11 institutions participated in the survey.
-The Senate Chair from UMCP returned the survey after the due date and after the completion of this report.
-Its results were not included in this analysis.
+The senate chair from UMCP did not participate in the survey.